 Three receivers were deployed from the R/V Ho’okele in 300 m depth.
 Receivers were suspended 1, 15 and 30 m from the seafloor on a single mooring using trawling floats, 80 kg of concrete, a polypropylene line, and an acoustic release (LRT, Sonardyne, Yateley, UK).
 Acoustic tags were moored in a similar manner at 1 and 15 m above the seafloor at ranges spaced by approximately 200 m from 0 to 1000 m (Fig. 6A).
 Equipment was recovered 13 days after deployment by activating the acoustic releases.
 Due to a battery failure in the receiver positioned 15 m off the seafloor, only data from the receivers positioned 1 m and 30 m above the seafloor was recovered.

-A transmission’s detection probability across all the full range of the study was estimated using a generalized additive model (GAM) to explain the number of hourly transmissions detected for each tag and receiver pair as a function of the distance between tags and receivers and the height of the receiver relative to the seafloor, as well as a number of random factors identified by other studies to affect detection distance, using a Poisson distribution.
+A transmission’s detection probability across all the full range of the study was estimated using a generalized additive model (GAM) to explain the number of hourly transmissions detected for each tag and receiver pair as a function of the distance between tags and receivers and the height of the receiver relative to the seafloor, as well as a number of random factors identified by other studies to affect detection distance, using a Poisson distribution to model the error distribution.
 Random effect variables included mean hourly wind speed and mean hourly wind gust (from NOAA buoy #161234), and hourly tide height and hourly tide direction data (from NOAA tide station #1612340) and finally diurnal period, with periods divided into day (6 am to 6 pm) or night (6 pm to 6 am).
-GAMs were fit using the Mixed Gam Computational Vehicle (mgcv) package in R (Wood, 2011).
+GAMs were fit using the Mixed GAM Computational Vehicle (mgcv) package in R (Wood, 2011).
 From GAM results, the number of transmissions detected was predicted for all distances up to the maximum tag range in 1 m increments and then used to determine AMDR and the extent of the area from the receiver affected by CPDI.
 The distance variable was fit with a penalized regression spline smoother, selected to reduce the potential of over fitting the data when estimating the number of detections between sampled ranges.
-The largest appropriate basis dimension, 6, was selected for the smoother argument to minimize the under fitting bais of the region closest to the receiver, where CPDI has the potential to occur, by detections from tags at ranges unaffected by CPDI.
-All random effects were fit with a ridge penalized smoother and the value of the basis term for each, assessed for statistical appropriateness.
+The largest appropriate basis dimension, 6, was selected for the smoother argument to minimize the under fitting bias of the region closest to the receiver, where CPDI has the potential to occur, by detections from tags at ranges unaffected by CPDI.
+All random effects were fit with a ridge penalized smoother and the value of the basis term for each assessed for statistical appropriateness.